haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 ## Congratulations!
 You’ve reached the end of this basic protein-peptide docking tutorial!
 We hope it has been informative and helps you get started with your own docking projects.
-What more protein-peptide docking workflow examples, this time with explicit flexibility?
+Do you want more protein-peptide docking workflow examples, this time with explicit flexibility?
 Check [this page](https://www.bonvinlab.org/haddock3-user-manual/docking_scenarios/prot-peptide.html){:target="_blank"}.